-On the front of the fence are a pair of either locating pins or edge stop dogs, depending on the manufacturing date of the joiner.
+On the front of the fence are a pair of either locating pins or edge stop dogs, depending on the age of the joiner.
 These are used to register the tool against the edge of the workpiece or against a previously machined mortise slot, and provide rapid and precise placement of the tool on the workpiece.

-► The distance between the locating pin/dog and the center of the mortise slot is 37mm (1-7/16 inch).

-The edge stop dogs can be locked in the retracted position when not needed.
+- ► The distance between the locating pin/dog and the center of the mortise slot is 37mm (1-7/16 inch). - When the locating pin is against the edge of the workpiece, the edge of the workpiece will be visible in the center of the guide window on the top of the fence (refer to right hand image below) - ► The edge stop dogs can be locked in the retracted position when not needed.
 Refer to page 12 for more information.
 (The locating pins cannot be locked in the retracted position.)